-In her hand, the weight of the Ring of the Lucii; the cut on her cheek that stung and bled sluggishly.
-Before her stood her twin's friends, the expressions on their faces, stark as they stared at her, so clear even in the dark.
-The light from the crystal had faded, leaving nothing behind to show that Noctis had ever been with them at all.
+In her hand, the weight of the Ring of the Lucii dragged at her; the cut on her cheek stung and bled sluggishly.
+Before her stood her twin's friends, the expressions on their faces, stark as they stared at her, obvious even in the dark—shock, confusion, fear.

 Reina didn't shed a tear.
-Inside she felt cold, not that terrible ache she had once felt at the loss of her best friend.
-That pain was a distant memory.
+Inside she felt cold; not that terrible ache she had once felt at the loss of her father—her best friend—that pain was a distant memory.
 This was resignation.

 "Well, well, well…"

-The steady click of boots against metal drew four pairs of eyes.
-And there strode Ardyn Izunia—no: Ardyn Lucis Caelum.
+The steady click of boots against metal drew their attention.
+And there strode Ardyn Izunia.
+The Accursed.
+The Usurper.

 "The Chosen King begins his Ascension.
 His path to claiming the crystal's power, finally underway.
 I must admit, there were several times when I feared the four of you would fail to get him all the way here.
-That would have been so disappointing…" He had a languid sort of walk, like he wanted it known that he wasn't feeling threatened in the least by all of the drawn weapons the room was suddenly home to.
+That would have been so disappointing…" He had a languid sort of walk.
 "Killing him as a mortal will bring me no satisfaction, you see."

 Ardyn made a slow circle around the crystal.
 Reina and the others turned to face toward him as he did so, not willing to have that snake at their backs.

-"Now he shall have his power and his ever-faithful retainers will bring him straight to my doorstep when he does… but you, Princess…" He paused, having made the half-circle so that he stood in front of Reina while the other three stood behind her.
+"Now he shall have his power and his ever-faithful retainers will bring him straight to my doorstep when he does… but you, Princess…" He paused, having walked a half-circle so that he stood in front of Reina while the other three stood behind her.
 His gaze made her skin crawl when it settled on her.
 She adjusted her grip on her naginata.

 "There really is no use for you, anymore, is there?
 You've performed your part admirably—brava—but now you're just one more Caelum in the world… and we simply cannot have that, can we?
 Your brother will be the last..."
 Ardyn stepped forward.
 At the same time, so did Ignis, pulling her back so she stood behind Gladio and Prompto as well.

 "Tsk tsk tsk.
 So loyal, aren't they?"
-Ardyn lamented with a sneer.
+Ardyn said.
 "So foolish.
 Perhaps they would like to watch."

 He lifted one hand and purple fire flared.
-It split into three; each orb moved like a living thing, finding its mark without delay.
-His magic was Caelum magic, but black with corruption.
-Daemon magic.
-It engulfed each of Noct's friends: a body-tight cage that left each occupant wincing and struggling pointlessly for freedom.
+That was magic.
+None but the royal family and the Oracle's line should have been able to use it.
+And Reina had never seen anything like this—magic congealing into a great black sphere.
+It split into three; each orb moved in the air like a living thing to engulf each of Noct's friends: a body-tight cage that left each occupant wincing and struggling pointlessly for freedom.

 "Now then.
 Where were we?"
 Ardyn considered the nails on his right hand.
 "Ah, yes.
 Killing the princess.
 I remember, now."